karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     ```

 - [ ] Task 2: Set up the directory structure for the Jenkins Shared Library
+  - Clone the newly created Jenkins Shared Library repository to your local machine.
-  - In the cloned repository, create the necessary directory structure for the Jenkins Shared Library:
+  - Create the necessary directory structure for the Jenkins Shared Library:

     ```plaintext
     jenkins-shared-library/
+    ├── vars/
+    │   └── buildPipeline.groovy
     ├── src/
     │   └── org/
     │       └── example/
     │           ├── BuildStage.groovy
     │           ├── DeployStage.groovy
-    │           └── VersioningStage.groovy
+    │           ├── VersioningStage.groovy
-    ├── vars/
-    │   └── buildPipeline.groovy
+    │           └── ...
     └── README.md
     ```

-  - The `src` directory will contain the reusable code for different stages of the pipeline.
   - The `vars` directory will contain the global variables and functions that can be called from the pipeline.
+  - The `src` directory will contain the reusable code for different stages of the pipeline, organized in a package structure.
+  - The `README.md` file will provide documentation and usage instructions for the shared library.

-- [ ] Task 3: Extract the logic for versioning stage
+- [ ] Task 3: Extract the logic for the versioning stage
   - Create a new file named `VersioningStage.groovy` under the `src/org/example` directory.
   - Move the logic for the versioning stage from the Jenkinsfile to `VersioningStage.groovy`.
   - Modify the code to accept parameters and make it reusable.